 According to the Asthma and Allergy Foundation of America, about 40% of children have allergies.
 This means that there is a good chance that your sweet new baby will grow to be sensitive to some common household and food items.

-But don’t worry — with the right preparation, you can learn to identify and treat this common irritants.
+But don’t worry — with the right preparation, you can learn to identify and treat these common irritants and try preventing molds and mildew.
 The following are some of the most common types of allergies that people live with today.

 - Dust: You might find that your family gets the sniffles whenever you spend extended periods of time indoors.
 Well, dust may be to blame.
 Studies show that about 2,000 dust mites can live on one ounce of carpet dust, making you cough and sneeze.
 To prevent this, keep up with vacuuming and routine dusting.